Changing active to passive voice in Present indefinite tense

 • My work is appreciated by my friends.
 (Passive voice)

-Both these sentences are in the Present Indefinite tense, but the voices these verbs are in are different.
+Both sentences are in the Present Indefinite tense, but the voices these verbs are in are different.
 The verb in the first sentence (appreciate) is written in the active voice, and the second one (is appreciated) is in the passive voice.
-In the first sentence, the focus is on the doer of the action, meaning the focus is on the people who perform the action, but in the second sentence, the focus is on the receiver of the action (object); what is acted upon is more important than who does the action in the second sentence.
+In the first sentence, the focus is on the doer of the action, meaning the focus is on the people who do the action (the subject), but in the second sentence, the focus is on the receiver of the action (the object); what is acted upon is more important than who does the action in the second sentence.

-A sentence in the active voice focuses on the doer of the action (the person who does the action), and a sentence is written in the passive voice when the writer wants to focus on the receiver of the action; the doer of the action is not even mentioned most of the times in the passive voice.
+A sentence in the active voice focuses on the doer of the action (the person who does the action), and a sentence is written in the passive voice when the writer wants to focus on the receiver of the action.
+The doer of the action is not even mentioned most of the time in the passive voice as the focus is on the object.
+Here, what has been done is what’s important, not who has done it.

 Active voice to Passive voice in the Present Indefinite Tense